There are certain skills that are growing in demand. Skills that can almost guarantee you jobs and opportunities for years and decades to come.

 Don’t just spend all your time scouring online job boards.
 If you want to get great opportunities, you have to get out into the real world too.

-So, make it a point to attend at least 2-3 relevant networking events each month.
+Make it a point to attend at least 2-3 relevant networking events each month.
 Assuming you live in or within an hour or two of a big city, it shouldn’t be difficult to find these kinds of events.

 Aim for events that draw entrepreneurs, as these people will be the most likely to want to build a new website.
 As you connect and network with more of these people (and let it be known that you’re a web developer), you’ll expose yourself to more and better gigs than those you’d find on job boards.
 You’ll also start to grow your personal brand.